DeepDoge/purify.js/README.md

 JavaScript frameworks are often large and complex, force you into their specific ecosystems, restrict your use of native browser APIs, and prevent direct DOM manipulation.
 Additionally, their reliance on custom file extensions and build steps can complicate the use of regular JavaScript or TypeScript files, leading to type-related issues.

 **purified.js** aims to enhance the developer experience while keeping you as close to pure JavaScript as possible.
 By keeping it pure, **purified.js** adds necessary functionality while avoiding the limitations and intricate bugs of modern JavaScript frameworks.

+### Personal

+- I'm tired of frameworks over-engineering and hiding reactivity from the developers.
+I'm tired of guessing what will re-render or update while writing the code.
+That's why I used signals.
+- I'm tired of frameworks sacrificing SPA related ergonomics, so they can also support SSR too.
+- I'm tired of writing code for a specific framework instead of just writing TS/JS.
+- I'm tired of being away from the DOM.
+- I'm tired of SSR and how complex it can be.
+- I'm tired of writing everything around SSR.

 ---